floydhub/floyd-docs/docs/getstarted/core_concepts.md

 ## Output

 !!! tip "Quick Look"
-    Output is any data, logs, or files you want to save for future reference and use.
+    Output is any data, logs, or files from a job you want to save for future reference and use.

 !!! warning "Key Points of Understanding"
     - [How to capture/save output from a job](../guides/data/storing_output)